CURRICULUM VITAE 2015

 Washington, DC 20001

 Mayoral appointee and senior policymaker.
 Senior administrator responsible combating HIV/AIDS, Hepatitis, STDs and TB for the District of Columbia, Department of Health.
 Administer $90 million annual budget.
-Supervise two clinics and more than 150 employees.
-As Director of the DC program I am was member of the Ryan White Planning Council (RWPC) our EMA (eligible metropolitan area) body and I supervise the support staff for that major activity.
-I also advised the Mayor on the recent round of RWPC appointments following all federal guidelines in that process.
-I was responsible for Ryan White Part A (urban programs), and Part B (state program), and Part C (Early Intervention services) of Ryan White.
-My responsibility in the District includes work with DC and three states (Maryland, Virginia, and West Virginia) as funds flow through our mechanism to those jurisdictions.
-I have had a major role in reconfiguring our ADAP (AIDS Drug Assistance Program) for DC.
-I have worked exercises in emergency preparedness under Part E and have partnered under Part F as administrator for Minority AIDS Initiative (MAI) for the DC Ryan White program.
-I have worked collaboratively with Part F, AIDS Dental Reimbursement (ADR) Program, the Community- Based Dental Partnership Program, and the AIDS Education and Training Centers (AETCs) collaboratively with local partners.
-I have also worked with Special Projects of National Significance (SPNS) Program, also a Part F, guiding and assisting community partners in the application process.
+Supervised more than 150 employees and two clinics.
+As Director of the DC program, served as member of the Ryan White Planning Council (RWPC) our EMA (eligible metropolitan area). .
 Successfully established and led the Mayor’s Host Committee for the International AIDS Conference (IAC) in the District of Columbia, July 2012.
 International AIDS Conference (IAC) with over 60 scientific papers presented, along with numerous workshops, forums, exhibits, and informal exchange of information.
-My work with the media at IAC effectively in changing national and international perceptions of the nature of the HIV epidemic in DC and the District’s response to the epidemic.
+My work with the media at IAC effectively changed national and international perceptions of the nature of the HIV epidemic in DC and the District’s response to the epidemic.
 More than 40 media interviews and events (national and international) were completed with print, radio, and TV news organizations such as the New York Times, the Washington Post, PBS, NBC and a wide range of US and international reporters.
 Conceptualized and led the Mayor’s Commission on HIV/AIDS, bringing together public and private sector to review current HIV/AIDS policies and programs and initiate new directions.
 The Commission was instrumental in promoting a new policy aimed at reducing the overall viral load of the community.
-Spearheaded a major policy initiative to promote the HIV patient-centered medical home as a solution to the fragmented and poorly coordinated care received by HIV+ people in the District of Columbia.
+Spearheaded a major policy initiative to promote the HIV patient-centered medical home as a solution to the fragmented and poorly coordinated care received by HIV+ people in the District of Columbia, culminating in a CMS Innovation $30 million.
+Managed large research portfolio including conducting independent research, grant writing, scientific or peer review, and contracts management.
+I both conducted research and contracted out research activity in this position.

 · Led DC CFAR (Center for AIDS Research) with NIH and university partners to improve capacity for research on HIV/AIDS in District measuring impressive gains staff and output